tomplex/meridian/README.md

 # Opinions

 `meridian` is opinionated and believes that data should generally be immutable.
 If you need your data to change, you should create new data representing your input + processing instead of changing old data.
-Thus, a `SpatialDataset` is more like a `frozenset` in behavior than a `list`.
+Thus, a `Dataset` is more like a `frozenset` in behavior than a `list`.